 Why Was My Claim Denied?

-A “claim denial” is an umbrella term—there are a variety of reasons why your auto insurance company may deny your claim.
+There are a variety of reasons why your auto insurance company might deny your claim.
 Traditionally, you’ll receive a letter stating a specific explanation for the denial.

 Some of the most common reasons for an auto insurance claim denial include:

 - If your coverage lapsed.
-If you let your policy lapse, any coverage that you file a claim under no longer protects you.
+If you let your policy lapse, you weren't covered at tge time of the accident.

-- If you purchased a new vehicle without informing your insurance company.
-A claim is likely to be denied if the vehicle involved in the accident wasn’t explicitly listed on the policy.
+- If you purchased an additional vehicle without informing your insurance company.
+A claim may denied if the vehicle wasn’t listed on the policy.
+If you buy a new car, you typically have 30 days to inform your insurer.

 - If the damages that you’re filing for exceed your policy limits.
-Insurance payout won’t exceed the monetary limits of your policy.
-Filing a claim to do so will likely be denied, though there are some exceptions, such as stacked insurance.
+You'll be paid up the limits of your policy, and the remainder will be denied.

 What Options Do I Have Now?

-- Verify that the claim is valid.
-Even insurance companies make mistakes sometimes; it’s possible that your claim was processed incorrectly.
+- Even insurance companies make mistakes sometimes; it’s possible that your claim was processed incorrectly.
 If the reasoning provided in your claim denial doesn’t match the facts that you provided to your insurance company in your claim, you have grounds to dispute the denial.

 If you decide to dispute the claim, you can: